qisuntbs/News-Sentiment/README.md

 Edit the shebang line in wire.py to kick it off.

-Note: Fro the CNN API, use: https://search.api.cnn.io.content?sort=newest&category=business,us,world&size=20&from={}
+Note: For the CNN API, use: https://search.api.cnn.io.content?sort=newest&category=business,us,world&size=20&from={}